-- 26. Where the Super Over or subsequent Super Overs are abandoned for any reason prior to completion then the match shall be declared a tie and points allocated as in Clause 16.11.1. - 27.
+- 25. Where the Super Over or subsequent Super Overs are abandoned for any reason prior to completion then the match shall be declared a tie. - 26.
 In circumstances where there are unavoidable time constraints (for example, a requirement to switch off floodlights at a certain time) which do not allow the completion of multiple Super Overs, the ICC Match Referee may limit the number of possible Super Overs and shall advise both captains accordingly prior to the start of the first Super Over.